netkuup/NKLibsJS/src/storage/storage.md

 # NKStorage
 An easy way to **store and retrieve local data** from the browser session. (localStorage/sessionStorage)

+- __Persistent storage__: Persists until explicitly deleted.
+- __Non persistent storage__: Closing the browser window clears the storage.

 Initialization
 ----------------------------------------------------------------------------
 To use NKStorage, you **must** call this funtion **once** at the beginning.

     NKStorage.start();

+Note: Multiple calls to this function have no effect.

 Read data
 ----------------------------------------------------------------------------